+Our ambitions for preventing homelessness and rough sleeping directly support the outcomes for Kirklees that the Council sets out in the Corporate Plan.
 Housing, and having access to good housing is crucial to people's lives.
 It is important for children's best start in life and for people's ongoing health and wellbeing, their economic prosperity, security and ambitions.
 Equally, the delivery and supply of decent housing for everyone who needs it supports the wider vision for Kirklees as a district that enjoys economic success and offers a great quality of life.
+Achieving our ambitions for housing, and the prevention of homelessness, supports the outcomes for people and places in Kirklees that we want to achieve.